ebullient/fc5-convert-cli/README.md

 }
 ```

 - `from` defines the array of all sources.
-If you omit from (and don't specify any other sources on the command line), only SRD items are included.
-Only include items from sources you own.
+Only include content from sources you own.
+If you omit this parameter (and don't specify any other sources on the command line), this tool will use content from the SRD.
-- `paths` allows you to specify that path that should be used in cross-document links, and to find conditions, and weapon/item properties.
+- `paths` allows you to specify a document path for cross-document links, and to find conditions, and weapon/item properties.
 Used only when generating Markdown.
 By default, items, spells, monsters, backgrounds, races, and classes are in `/compendium/`, while files defining conditions and properties are in `/rules/`.
 - `exclude` and `excludePattern` work against identifiers that can be found in the generated index files.
 They allow you to further tweak/constrain what is emitted.
 In the above example, I'm excluding all of the race variants from the DMG, and the monster-form of the expert sidekick from the Essentials Kit.

-To generate player-focused compendiums for The Wild Beyond the Witchlight, I've constrained things.
+To generate player-focused reference content for a Wild Beyond the Witchlight campaign, I've constrained things further.
-I am pulling from a much smaller set of sources overall.
-I included Elemental Evil Player's Companion (Genasi) and Volo's Guide to Monsters (Tabaxi), but then added exclude patterns to remove elements from these sourcebooks that I don't want my players to see (yet):
+I am pulling from a much smaller set of sources.
+I included Elemental Evil Player's Companion (Genasi) and Volo's Guide to Monsters (Tabaxi), but then added exclude patterns to remove elements from these sourcebooks that I don't want my players to use in this campaign (some simplification for beginners):

 ```json
 {